arcalot/arcalot.github.io/docs/arcaflow/index.md

 Arcaflow is a good fit to:

-- Run ad-hoc tasks across several container systems
+- Run ad-hoc tasks across container systems
 - Pass data between them
 - Make sure your data is correct
 - Make workflows portable with minimal dependencies